Sir Henry at Rawlinson End (album): Other media

 In 1983, a semi-sequel entitled Sir Henry at N'didi’s Kraal was released by Demon Verbals, with the catalogue number "VERB 1".

 In 1994, Stanshall joined Mel Smith and Dawn French (both playing Sir Henry in different adverts) in a series of television advertisements for real ale purveyor Ruddles Beer.

 In 1995, Virgin released Sir Henry at Rawlinson End on CD and cassette under their "Virgin Chattering Classics" label.
 The sequel Sir Henry at N'didi’s Kraal was released on CD by Edsel in 1999.

 In June 2010 Guilty Dog Productions, with the full support of the Stanshall family, resurrected the 1978 album and re-imagined it as a one-man show starring Mike Livesley as the narrator and all characters, backed by a six-piece band replicating the instrumentation of the original.
 The show won rave reviews from the Liverpool Echo, the Liverpool Daily Post, and Liverpool 7 Streets.
 The show received its London premiere on 14 October 2011.
 The premiere was a huge success and the show drew praise from Neil Innes and Adrian Edmondson who were in the audience.
 The show also received another, this time from MOJO Magazine's Andrew Male.
 After this success preparation began for a London run.

+A follow-up to the album, re-constructed and produced by Michael Livesley, was issued by Madfish Music as Rawlinson's End in 2023.